kanni872/PROMPT-ENGINEERING/README.md

-# Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# EXP 1: Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# Aim:
 Experiment:
 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.